mike182uk/cart/README.md

 From the configuration file you can define multiple cart instances.
 Each instance can have its own unique set of properties, otherwise it will just inherit from the default options.

+Internally the cart and cart item components use ``number_format()`` to format currency values.
+The configuration options ``decimal_point``, ``decimal_places`` and ``thousands_separator`` all relate to this.

 ### Context

 The cart manager can only manage 1 cart instance at a time.
-This cart will be the cart that is in the current context.
+This cart will be the cart that is in the current **context**.
 If you have multiple carts you can switch between them.
 This is known as switching context.
 You can control the context using the ``context`` method of the cart manager component:

 ```
 CartManager::context('Cart-02'); //switches the context to cart 2.
 Cart-02 is the ID of the cart as specified in the configuration file.